 File share permissions

-that on a Filestore instance, only root users
+mean that on a Filestore instance, only root users on connected

 clients have read/write access to the file share.
-Other users have only read access by default,
+Other users have only read

 Configuring access on a file share

-When mounting a Filestore file share on a client, you can use options for the
+When mounting a file share, you can use

 you can use standard Linux commands like

 to set file and file share permissions.
+Only Basic tiers support

 Setting consistent permissions